-Director: James Sexton
+Director: Ken Ellis

-Email: whitworth@nobts.edu
+Email: phillipsprison@nobts.edu

 Students may earn the Diploma in Christian Ministry, or the Associate of Arts in Christian Ministry.
 Classes are offered throughout the week.
 The prison and the Seminary have worked together to develop a growing library for the use of the students.
 NOBTS faculty and adjuncts in the area teach the classes.